It’s that time of year again, winter in Edmonton.

 So, how do you keep your dogs active when the temperature drops?

-Unfortunately, dogs are not like bears who can just hibernate and sleep until winter is over.
-They still need to be active and some dogs can become destructive if they are bored.
+Unfortunately, dogs are not like bears who can hibernate and sleep until winter is over.
+They still need to be active, and some dogs can become destructive if they are bored.

-While temperatures like -30 degree Celsius mean you can’t take your dog out for a full hour, you can instead take them for short and more frequent walks.
+While temperatures like -30 degrees celsius mean you can’t take your dog out for a full hour, you can instead take them for short and more frequent walks.

 You can go up the street and back, or depending on your dog and their tolerance to cold, try and go around one block.
 Then, come back, warm up and go around the block again.
 You can even turn into a challenge where you time yourself and see if you can beat your previous time.

-Make sure to protect your dog from the elements as much as possible by having them wear booties and a jacket (unless you own a breed such as a husky which are built for the cold weather).
+Make sure to protect your dog from the elements as much as possible.
+Have them wear booties and a jacket (unless you own a breed such as a husky who are bred for and typically love, the cold weather).